simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 draft: true
 ---

 The call for privacy-friendly Google Analtyics alternatives has never been this high.
-More and more businesses are turning their back on Google Analytics after the French, and Austrian 'Data Watchdogs' considered it [violating privacy regulations.](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal)
+More and more businesses are turning their back on Google Analytics after the French and Austrian 'Data Watchdogs' considered it is [violating privacy regulations.](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal)

 But what is the best alternative to Google Analytics?
 With more and more options entering the market, it might be hard to distinguish these alternatives from one another.
 That's why we decided to do some research.